namta101/geneticsat/README.md

 During solving, the solver will continously print out the current time taken and the generation number it is on (generation number resets on restart policy).
 When the solver finds a solution, it will output this solution with the time taken to the user.
 If not, it will output the closest solution according to its fitness score with the fitness score.
-This output will also be appended to the problem file.
+If the solution is found, this will be appended to the problem file.
+The time taken for each run will also be appended.